Views from An Englishman in Wales

 5. Worms Head and Rhossili Bay Beach

-Worms Head is the furthest westerly point of the Gower Peninsula.
-The headland is made up of three islands: the Inner Head, the Middle Head (which features a collapsed sea cave and is known as the Devil's Bridge), and the Outer Head.
+Furthest west on the Gower Peninsula.
+The headland is made up of three islands: the Inner Head, the Middle Head (a collapsed sea cave known as the Devil's Bridge), and the Outer Head.

 Five Reasons To Go There

-3. Three Miles of Open Beach: Explore Rhossili Bay’s stunning three-mile stretch of beach.
+3. Three miles of open beach: Explore Rhossili Bay’s stunning stretch of beach.

-4. Unique Experience: Get your timing right around low tide, and you can cross the rugged causeway to the headland for unrivalled views—a unique and exhilarating physical and visual experience
+4. Unique experience: Get your timing right around low tide, and you can cross the causeway to the headland for exhilarating views.

-5. Summewr Sunflowers: Late summer is the ideal time to see Rhossili’s spectacular sunflower displays
+5. Summer sunflowers: Late summer is the time to see Rhossili’s spectacular fields.

 Rhossili, Swansea, SA3 1PR